pederwuth/azure-ai-search-with-content-understanding-python/educational_content/venture_deals_markdown.md

 <!-- FigureContent="**Title**: Chapter 15
 **ChartType**: rings
-**TopicKeywords**: Arts and culture, Education and academics **DetailedDescription**: The image displays the text 'CHAPTER 15' in a stylized format.
-The word 'CHAPTER' is written vertically, with each letter spaced out horizontally.
-The number '15' is prominently displayed in a large, bold font behind the word 'CHAPTER'.
-The number is in a light gray color, while the word 'CHAPTER' is in black, creating a contrast that highlights the chapter number.
+**TopicKeywords**: Arts and culture, Education and academics **DetailedDescription**: The image prominently displays the text 'CHAPTER 15'.
+The word 'CHAPTER' is written in a bold, sans-serif font and is vertically aligned with the number '15', which is displayed in a larger, light gray font.
+The design suggests a title or heading for a section in a book or document, indicating the beginning of Chapter 15.
-**Summary**: The image is a stylized representation of 'CHAPTER 15', with the chapter number '15' in large, light gray font and the word 'CHAPTER' in black, spaced out horizontally across the number.
+**Summary**: The image is a stylized representation of the title 'Chapter 15', likely indicating the start of a new section in a book or document.
 **MarkdownDataTable**:
 **AxisTitles**
 **AxisTitles.xAxisTitle**: